VadimThink/WebProject/README.md

 ## Selection committee
+This is a Java web project.
+The topic is the selection committee for enrolling applicants in an educational institution.
 ## How it's works:
 Guest can find passing scores for past years.
 Then register and their status changes on user.
 User can fill the form and see own profile information.
 Admin can check users information, activate users to participate in the entrance competition, block and unblock users, make user admin.
 Admin can start the entrance competition and see enrolled and unenrolled applicants by specialties.
 ## Project features: